HestHub/nix-config/blog.md

 ### features of the future

-My nix journey will start from scratch, and i will, atleast for today, confine myself to the nix core, but there are two advanced features that i would like to take a look at in the future:
+My nix journey will start from scratch, and i will, at least for today, confine myself to the nix core, but there are two advanced features that i would like to take a look at in the future:

 #### flakes

 [Flakes](https://nix.dev/concepts/flakes) are the "new" feature of nixos, which has been in an experimental state since 2021.
-Flakes brings an additional layer of reporducabiltiiy and structure to a nix config, allowing nix to:
+Flakes brings an additional layer of reproducibility and structure to a nix config, allowing nix to:

 - Lock all your dependencies to specific versions
 - Create reproducible development environments